Splunk 7.1+: Performing a Splunk Password Reset

 We’ve all been there and done that – forgetting or otherwise losing access to the administrative credentials of a product we’re using.
 Whatever the reason, sometimes you’re in a situation where you need to reset this type of account on a system.
 If this application is Splunk, you’re in the right place.

-(Note: these steps assume that you have access to the operating system/file system of the system running Splunk as the user running Splunk or the root user.
-If you do not have this level of access, you will need to be able to access the operating system before you perform password recovery on the Splunk software itself).
+These steps assume you have access to the operating system/file system of the server running Splunk either as the Splunk user or as the root user.
+If you do not have this level of access, you will need to be able to access the operating system before you perform password recovery on the Splunk software itself.

 In versions of Splunk preceding 7.1 (versions 7.0.x, 6.6.x, and earlier), resetting the admin password was rather trivial.
 It would look something like this:

 - Move the $SPLUNK_HOME/etc/passwd file to a backup location, such as renaming it to passwd.bak

 - Restart Splunk

 - Reset the admin password, and then merge the newly created etc/passwd file (containing only the admin user) with the backup file (remove the line for the admin user from the backup file first)

 With the introduction of Splunk 7.1, the default admin/changeme account has been removed.
 This means that this method of password recovery no longer works.
 If you attempt to restart a 7.1 install without a passwd file, you will be greeted with the following message in SplunkWeb when trying to log in: